emacs-elements/public_elements/README.md

 https://www.youtube.com/channel/UCEqYjPJdmEcUVfHmQwJVM9A

-*Notes that are not available here are available to members of the channel.*
+Notes not available here are available to all members of the channel.